 I’ll start this post off by saying if you’re a guy, you probably want to skip it.
-Unless you’re doing research for your partner or daughter (if you’re squeamish just send her the link) – because today, in my latest look at sustainability, I’m talking about the best menstrual cup for a low cervix in my review of the Intimina Ziggy.
+Unless you’re doing research for your partner or daughter (if you’re squeamish just send her the link) – because today, in my latest look at sustainability, I’m talking about the best menstrual cup for a low cervix in my Ziggy menstrual cup review.

 I’ve been very fortunate for the last couple of years: I’ve escaped ‘the curse’ for all that time, thanks largely to breastfeeding.
 Alas, it couldn’t go on forever and as my youngest turned two, so Mother Nature decided we’re ready for another child (she’s wrong, by the way – we’re not).